OTRLabs/clandestine-platform/docs/command&control/c2_overview.md

 **Mythic downsides**

-- I could just be dumb but why does it launch every time I boot my laptop lol
+- I could just be dumb (i am.) but why does it launch every time I boot my laptop lol
 - react for UI.
 Too heavy for our use case.

 ### Caldera